torson/knock-port/README.md

 Actually after the addition of firewall level filtering of HTTP URL path (which was not in the initial design), this response blocking is not really needed anymore, but I still left it there.

 ## TODO
-- add test case for blocking request at the firewall level
 - add arguments --waf-http-port and --waf-https-port in case you add Nginx/WAF in front of KnockPort as firewall rules need to be set up for the public-faced ports
 - for vyos tests add also Nginx in front of HTTPS and setting client_max_body_size 100;
 - OTP token added to access_key for HTTP request so network sniffing becomes unuseful, the attacker needs to break into the client computer